barbifa/MMED-1054-Mid-term/README.md

 # :earth_americas: Description

 This 1-page HTML application shows the point of view about studying abroad.
-The user barbifa is going to show her arguments why she thinks going abroad while on school is good and bfafe1 is going to argue against that opinion
+The user barbifa is going to show her arguments why she thinks going abroad is good and bfafe1 is going to argue against that opinion

 Built using:
 --------------------------------------------------------------------------------